Alzheimer's & Dementia

 Institutional Documentation Overload

 Nursing homes face 450,000+ unfilled positions.
-CNAs spend 40% of time on paperwork instead of patient care.
+CNAs spend too much time on paperwork instead of direct care.
 Family communication is fragmented.
 Regulatory compliance consumes resources that should go toward care.

 CareHub Coordination Layer